FAForever/fa/init_data.md

-this is a dummy file to help work with init files as they have a limited lua functionality available to them.
+This is a dummy file to help work with init files as they have a limited lua functionality available to them.

 ```lua
 local function repr(t, indent, seen)